dev4bdullah/Online_Pharmacy_Store/README.md

-# Zahid Pharmacy Store 🏥
+# Online Pharmacy Store 🏥

-Welcome to the **Zahid Pharmacy Store** project!
+Welcome to the **Online Pharmacy Store** project!
 This repository contains a fully functional, full-stack E-Commerce and Point of Sale (POS) web application designed specifically for pharmacies to manage their business online.

 ---